onema/SConsole/README.md

 SConsole
 ========
-Simple model around scallop to define a CLI application and sub-commands for the app.
+Simple model around scallop that streamlines and removes the boilerplate to define CLI applications and create sub-commands.

+In this model you create `Commands` that configure each `Subcommand`.
+These command is also in charge of executing the command logic.
+Once those commands have been defined you can add them to an application.

 Example
 -------
+> **NOTE:**
+>
+> This example was inspired by the article "**[Creating Neat .NET Core Command Line Apps](https://samyn.co/post/creating-neat-net-core-console-apps/)**"

 ### Create a command:

 ```scala